fowluhhdevbcfunny/FowlKern/README.md

 ## How to build

 To build, you will need to install PyGame, assuming you already have Python 3.9+.
-Once you have PyGame, run in the project folder "python main.py" for Windows, or "python3 main.py" for MacOS and Linux.
+Once you have PyGame, run in the project folder `python main.py` for Windows, or `python3 main.py` for MacOS and Linux.